Days: 9 - 11

 Day 8 (Sunday - September 1) On Our Own

-As it say...today we're on our own.
-We're pushing to fill the day with the Nazi Documentation Center, Alte Pinkothek (art museum), Hofbrauhaus Beer Hall and the New Town Hall.
+As it says...today, we're on our own.
+We're pushing to fill the day with the Nazi Documentation Center and the Hofbrauhaus Beer Hall.

 Saturday, August 31, 2024